 Before health records can be viewed or released there are a number of processes that we are legally obliged to follow under the Data Protection (Subject Access Modification) (Health) Order 2000.
-This includes reviewing the notes for any information that may cause serious harm and any third party information.

-For further requests for the same information a reasonable fee may be charged to cover CNWL administration costs.
+For further requests for the same information, a reasonable fee may be charged to cover CNWL administration costs.

-A reasonable fee can also be charged where the request is 'manifestly unfounded.'
-'Excessive ' or under the Access to Health Records Act 1990.
+A reasonable fee can also be charged where the request is deemed to be 'manifestly unfounded' or ‘excessive ' under the Access to Health Records Act 1990.

 How do I complain about the contents of my records?

 If you think that your current records contain inaccurate information, you should contact the health professional treating you and ask for it to be amended.
 You will need to complete and submit the form in the linked below:

-Information Commissioner's Office
+The Information Commissioner's Office

 0303 123 1113